 The Chief Review Officer formally designates individual review officers to carry out reviews in schools and early childhood centres.
 The functions and powers of the Chief Review Officer are described in Part 28, ss 325-328 of the Education Act 1989.

 This Act gives the Chief Review Officer the power to initiate reviews, investigate, report and publish findings on the provision of education to all young New Zealanders.

-ERO has approximately 150 designated review officers located in five regions: Northern-Te Tai Raki, Waikato/Bay of Plenty - Te Tai Miringa, Central-Te Tai Pokapū, Southern-Te Waipounamu, and Te Uepū ā-Motu, ERO’s Māori Review Services Unit.
+ERO has approximately 150 designated review officers located in four regions: Northern-Te Tai Raki, Central-Te Tai Pūtahi Nui, Southern, and Te Uepū ā-Motu, ERO’s Māori Review Services Unit.